Consequences of Mixing Stimulants and Depressants

 Effects of Stimulants

 Some may ask, what do stimulants do to your body?
-Below are the most common side effects of stimulant use.
+Below are the most common side effects of substance abuse with stimulants.

 The short-term effects of stimulants can include: